QinlinChen/StuHub/README.md

 # StuHub

-StuHub is a flask web application designed to store the students' course infomation and show some statistic results such as GPA based on those infomation.
+StuHub is a flask web application designed to store the students' course information and show some statistic results such as GPA based on that information.
-It now only supports the course infomation format for Nanjing University.
+It now only supports the course information format for Nanjing University.
-However, it is not difficult to be extended for more universities.
+However, it is not difficult to be extended for more universities' use.

 Besides, StuHub also provides a blog module for students to communicate with each other.
 This module came from the book